Web Synchronization for Merge Replication

 For example, a traveling sales representative can use Web synchronization.
 The company, Adventure Works Cycles, has sales representatives that travel to various stores and suppliers throughout their regions.
 On longer trips the representatives stay in hotels and need a convenient way to upload sales data and download any product updates at the end of each day.

 The Adventure Works IT department has configured each portable computer with SQL Server and has enabled merge replication to use Web synchronization.
 The Merge Agent on each portable computer has an Internet URL that points to the replication components that are installed on a computer that is running Microsoft Internet Information Services (IIS).
 These components synchronize the Subscriber with the Publisher.
 Each representative can now connect through any available Internet connection without using a remote dial-up connection, and can upload and download the appropriate data.
-The Internet connection uses Secure Sockets Layer (SSL); therefore, a virtual private network (VPN) is not required.
+The Internet connection uses Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL); therefore, a virtual private network (VPN) is not required.

-For information about how to configure the components that are required for Web synchronization, see Configuring Web Synchronization.
+For information about how to configure the components that are required for Web synchronization, see Configure Web Synchronization, Configure IIS for Web Synchronization, and Configure IIS 7 for Web Synchronization.